Georges de Schomberg: Early life and family

 Georges de Schomberg was born around 1560, the son of Wolf von Schönberg and Brigitta von Schönberg.

-Georges, and his brother Gaspard were originally of Sachsen extraction.
+Georges, and his brother Gaspard were originally of Saxon extraction.
 The family emigrated to France during the time of Georges' parents, and the children were born in France.
-His brother achieved naturalisation as a Frenchman in 1570, and fought the Ottomans in Magyarország in 1566.
+His brother achieved naturalisation as a Frenchman in 1570, and fought the Ottomans in Hungary in 1566.

 Reign of Charles IX

-During the 1560s, he served as a page to Catherine de Medici, before accompanying Anjou, brother to the king, on his campaign against the Protestants in the third civil war.
+During the 1560s, he served as a page to Catherine de' Medici, before accompanying Anjou, brother to the king, on his campaign against the Protestants in the third civil war.
 He joined the cavalry company of the reiters led by the comte de Bassompierre around this time.

 He often accompanied his brother on diplomatic missions, as in the Autumn of 1572, when he and Gaspard travelled to the Commonwealth together.

 In 1573, while conducting the siege of La Rochelle, Anjou was elected as king of the Commonwealth.
 Schomberg travelled with him to his new country, and served as a member of his household during his brief reign there, before his return to France on the death of Charles IX.